-Jeff Yeager serves as Senior Vice President and Chief Information Officer of the Bank and has served in that capacity since joining the Bank in November 2015.
+Jeff Yeager serves as Executive Vice President and Chief Information Officer of the Bank.
+Mr. Yeager joined the Bank in November 2015 as Senior Vice President and Chief Information Officer and was promoted to Executive Vice President in January 2022.
 From 1999 to May 2015, Mr. Yeager served in various information technology positions for Horizon Lines, LLC ("Horizon LLC"), a wholly-owned subsidiary of Horizon Lines, Inc. ("Horizon"), a publicly traded provider of ocean transportation services.
 Among other roles, he served as Chief Information Officer from 2010 to 2015 and prior to that he served as Director of Technology from 2007 to 2010.
 Horizon was acquired by Matson, Inc. ("Matson") in May 2015.
 Mr. Yeager was employed by Matson until July 2015 at which time he joined The Pasha Group ("Pasha") as a consultant.
 Pasha had acquired a portion of Horizon's business prior to the Matson transaction.
 Mr. Yeager left Pasha to join the Bank.
 Prior to joining Horizon LLC, Mr. Yeager held various systems engineering positions with Electronic Data Systems from 1995 to 1999.

-Michael Zheng serves as Senior Vice President and Chief Credit Officer of the Bank.
+Michael Zheng serves as Executive Vice President and Chief Credit Officer of the Bank.
 In this capacity, Mr. Zheng has responsibility for the Bank's credit risk and enterprise risk modeling functions.
 He joined the Bank in July 2012 as Credit and Capital Risk Manager.
 In July 2014, Mr. Zheng was promoted to Director of Enterprise Risk Modeling and Analysis, a position he held until his appointment as Chief Credit Officer in January 2015.
-Mr. Zheng was promoted to Senior Vice President in July 2015.
+Mr. Zheng was promoted to Senior Vice President in July 2015 and to Executive Vice President in January 2022.
 Prior to joining the Bank, Mr. Zheng served as Director of Enterprise Risk Analytics for USAA, a member-owned diversified financial services organization, from 2010 to 2012.
+Mr.

-Mr. Zheng joined USAA in 2008 as Director of Modeling Analytics and he served in that role until his appointment as Director of Enterprise Risk Analytics.
+Zheng joined USAA in 2008 as Director of Modeling Analytics and he served in that role until his appointment as Director of Enterprise Risk Analytics.
 Prior to that, Mr. Zheng held risk management/risk modeling positions at Washington Mutual Bank (2005 to 2008) and CitiGroup, Inc. (2001 to 2005) and various other roles at Mitsui & Co., Ltd. in China and Japan (1994 to 1999).
 Mr. Zheng is a Certified Financial Risk Manager.